28th African Human Rights Moot Court Competition

 As any competition, the participation at the Moot Competition also has financial implications.
 Participating universities should ensure they raise funds to participate to the Moot.
 They should therefore start the process of fundraising as soon as they register.

-DURING THE MOOT WEEK
+C. DURING THE AFRICAN MOOT COURT WEEK

 1. Can the organisers intervene at any stage during the preliminary rounds?